TimothyByrd/ChaosHelper/README.md

 - The overlay code comes from [Overlay.NET](https://github.com/lolp1/Overlay.NET).
 I copied in this code because there are posts in the project that the published Nuget package is not up to date with source code.
 - The hotkey code is originally from [StackOverflow](https://stackoverflow.com/questions/3654787/global-hotkey-in-console-application/3654821).
 - Using `base_items.json` from the [RePoE project](https://github.com/brather1ng/RePoE) to map item base types to categories.
 (At some point, I should grab the data from the ggpk file, like they do.)
+- Using [GregsStack/InputSimulatorStandard](https://github.com/GregsStack/InputSimulatorStandard) for send chat commands to PoE.
+- And it all started with [POE-TradeMacro](https://github.com/PoE-TradeMacro/POE-TradeMacro)

 ## Donation
 <a name="h13" />